The Long Coal Train

 -

-My faith freed me to look at evidence, and to approach firmly held beliefs, from a different perspective.
-One of the first books that provided me with another viewpoint toward a universal flood was - Earth's Most Challenging Mysteries (1972), by Reginald Daly, a Ph.D. in goelogy who had taught at Harvard.
+My faith freed me to look at evidence and to approach firmly held beliefs from a different perspective.
+One of the first books that provided me with another viewpoint toward a universal flood was - Earth's Most Challenging Mysteries (1972), by Reginald Daly, a Ph.D. in geology who had taught at Harvard.
 He made me aware how many of the features of the earth, from the ice caps to the Grand Canyon, can be best understood in the context of an earth wide catastrophic flood.
-In the book he talks about coal and oil formation, and how the geology of the earth in relation to the settling of the flood waters can even point to the location of coal seams and oil and gas deposits.
-Sadly, 35 years later, there is not any serious debate in the scientific community concerning even the possibility of a universal flood.
-It is not because they have solid counter arguments concerning the evidence.
-Their atheistic viewpoint does not even allow them to consider a "Noah's Flood", and their response to any theories suggesting such is always met with ridicule, scorn, dismissal, and misrepresentation of the viewpoint.
-And yet, day after day, the long coal train makes it's way through our town.
-And it reminds me that even in judgment, God was designing and creating something benefical for man, and that He is awesome beyond my imagination.
+In the book he talks about coal and oil formation and how the geology of the earth in relation to the settling of the flood waters can even point to the location of coal seams and oil and gas deposits.

 -